romeof8735/sep10-freedom-project/tool/learning-log.md

 3/18/24:
 * Similar to the placeholders we also have `@extend`
-* What @extend does is that it shares the properties of one CSS code with another one, for example:
+* What @extend does is that it shares the properties of one CSS code with another one, for example, this code from w3schools:
 ```
 .button-basic  {
   border: none;